IsaacTunney/IsaacTunney.github.io/_pages/about.md

 ## Omnidirectional Robot to Interact and Play with your Pets
-My dog Charlie, as any good Covid-19 dog, has some issues with the idea of staying at home alone.
+My dog Charlie, as any good Covid-19 dog, has some issues with the idea of staying home alone.
 He also has a true passion for fetching tennis balls, although he struggles with the part where he has to give it back.
 This gave me the idea to create a small omnidirectional 4-wheel robot that can move around in the house, launch a tennis ball and give a treat when my dog brings the ball back to the robot.
 This way, Charlie can play and fetch a ball while I'm working!

 Here is a little demo of the robot in action with Charlie:
 (Video link here)